 Tax Lien & Levy Relief

-The tax collection process is daunting; however, neglecting to pay your tax liabilities can have severe consequences.
+The tax relief process is daunting; however, neglecting to pay your tax liabilities can have severe consequences.
 The Internal Revenue Service (IRS) has the right to:

 - Levy any property or right to property you own or have interest in.